ETH-NEXUS/celltype_benchmark/README.md

 For the benchmark, the data must first be labeled with the true cell types per barcode.
 To do this, a file (hereafter referred to as a ground-truth dictionary) mapping the labels to each barcode must be generated.
 Note that this only needs to be done once per (full) data set.
-Please see the documentation on the celltyping_benchmark Git repo for examples and required formatting of the input files needed.
+Please see the documentation earlier in this readme for examples and required formatting of the input files needed.

 Command used to generate ground-truth dictionary for the Zheng data:
 `python /cluster/work/nexus/benchmarking/celltyping/git/scripts/generate_ground-truth_list.py --original_labels /cluster/work/nexus/benchmarking/celltyping/preprocessing_runs/Zheng_cellranger_merge/cellranger_aggr_output/outs/filtered_feature_bc_matrix/barcodes.tsv --label_dictionary /cluster/work/nexus/benchmarking/celltyping/git/doc/matched_types_dictionary.tsv --output /cluster/work/nexus/benchmarking/celltyping/data/zheng_sorted/zheng_ground_truth.tsv --subtype_dictionary /cluster/work/nexus/benchmarking/celltyping/data/major_subtype_mapping.txt`